t-mullen/hls-server/README.md

 To publish from an RTMP client like OBS, use a RTMP server like [rtmp-server-nodejs](https://github.com/RationalCoding/rtmp-server-nodejs) to echo the stream.

 *NOTE: Transcoding live streams is very CPU-intensive.
 Most consumer hardware won't be able to handle transcoding more than a few streams.*

+### CLI Tool

+This package includes a CLI tool that can be installed globally with `npm install -g hls-server`.

+To use, navigate to the directory where your `.ts` files are stored and run `hlsserver` in a command prompt.
+This will start a server on port 8000.
+(Use `hlsserver --help` to see additional options.)